LEADING OFF: Acuna and Braves face Greinke in Arizona

 GETTING CLOSER

-With their magic number in single digits, the Cleveland Indians attempt to move closer to a third consecutive AL Central title when they play at Toronto.
+With their magic number down to eight, the Cleveland Indians attempt to move closer to a third consecutive AL Central title when they play at Toronto.
 Lefty reliever Andrew Miller (sore shoulder) is expected to throw a bullpen before the game.
 He’s been on the disabled list since Aug.
 29.

 CLOSING TIME